Read a history of the legendary Le Mans 24 Hour race event, and buy tickets for the iconic annual race held in France every June.

 Graham Hill enjoyed a successful Formula 1 career, winning the championship twice and taking five victories at Monaco.
 During his time in F1, he entered the Indy 500 five times, and after failing to qualify in 1963, he won the race three years later at his second attempt.

 That just left the big one.
-Hill entered Le Mans every year between 1958 and 1966, with a second in 1964 his highest finish.
+Hill entered Le Mans every year between 1958 and 1966, with a second in 1964 being his highest finish.
 But in 1972, Hill entered his tenth Le Mans.

 Partnered with Frenchman Henri Pescarolo, they won the race comfortably in their Matra-Simca MS670, lapping the second-placed car 11 times on their way to victory.

-For Hill, it sealed his name in history, and no driver has ever equaled the feat.
+For Hill, it sealed his name in history, and no driver has ever equalled the feat.
 Two are close, Fernando Alonso requires a victory in the Indy 500, while Juan Pablo Montoya is missing a Le Mans victory.

 1988: Peugeot break speed record